Riloax/1800_202530_BBY30/README.md

 ## Contributors
 - **Blake** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: Can do a backflip.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+- **Teammate** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---